PrincetonUniversity/STELLOPT/VMEC.md

 angle precedence so the first index of the arrays is over the toroidal mode indices while the second is over the poloidal indices.
 Also remember that the toroidal angle must be multiplied by the number of field periods to plot the entire torus.
-This implies that `NTOR` actually corresponds to NTOR x NFP modes over the entire torus.
+This implies that 'NTOR' actually corresponds to NTOR x NFP modes over the entire torus.

 ------------------------------------------------------------------------